Doctor of Ministry

 The Doctor of Ministry cohort in Spiritual Direction will offer a variety of different learning environments and structures that will allow the students to engage spiritual direction conceptually and practically.
-Each year will feature different co-teachers and will meet for a weeklong period in a retreat setting.
+Each year will feature different co-teachers and will meet for an 11-day period at a retreat center outside Pasadena.
 The curriculum will focus on blending advanced helping skills with classical and evangelical approaches to spiritual direction.

 - Spiritual direction training that blends theory and praxis.